How to Remove Adhesive From Car

 Q5: Can I use WD-40 to remove adhesive from my car?

-A: Yes, WD-40 can be effective at breaking down many types of adhesives and sticky residues.
+A: Yes, WD-40 can be effective at breaking down many types of adhesives.
 Apply it, let it sit for a few minutes, then gently wipe or scrape the residue away.
 Be sure to wash the area thoroughly with car soap and water afterward, as WD-40 can leave an oily film.

 Q6: What if the adhesive has been on my car for a very long time?